alyxce1015/Portfolio-Website/README.md

-# Welcome to My repository
+# Personal Portfolio Website

-you will find my personal projects in the "personal projects" folder I am currently working on launching personal portfolio
+Welcome to my personal portfolio repo!
+This is my website that displays my academic journey of becoming a Software Engineer.
+This is an actively updating website so please do stay tuned for new features, updates, and Pictures!

-# Current Goals for Personal Portfolio Project
+# In-progress features

-* adjust skills section to wrap around to the left instead of center
+* reformat contact section to make more interactable i.e text box
-* Change descriptions from temp descriptions to something more serious
+* change color scheme on page maybe?
-* reformat contact section to make more interactable
+* Add work experience timeline (when i have more experience...)
-* change color scheme on page
+* update images to more professional ones